mikeCenters/NumberTextField/README.md

 # Overview:
-NumberTextField is package for SwiftUI that offers live formatting of a textfield.
-Rather than accepting a string for binding, NumberTextField requires an optional Decimal binding.
-This enables the developer to only worry about the underlying value of the textfield.
+`NumberTextField` is package for `SwiftUI` that offers live formatting of a textfield.
+Rather than accepting a string for binding, `NumberTextField` requires an optional Decimal binding.
+This allows the developer to only worry about the underlying value of the textfield.

 # Requirements:

     macOS(v12), iOS(v15), tvOS(v15), watchOS(v8)

-    *Still under review. iOS building/testing at this time.*
+    * Still under review. iOS building/testing at this time. *

 # Usage: